madiali/mips-emulator/README.md

     - size (optional*): The mapped size (number of addresses) of the memory unit.
     - length (optional): The number of memory locations in the memory unit.
 If not present, will be set to the size of the init file.
     - wordSize (optional): The size of a word in this memory unit (defaults to 4).
 Determines the number of addresses between values.
 Must be a power of 2.
-    - initFile (optional): Information about the memory intialization file for this memory unit.
+    - initFile (optional): Information about the memory initialization file for this memory unit.
         - filepath: The path to the memory initialization file (typically a .txt or .mem file).
         - format (optional): The representation of values in the memory initialization file (hex, dec, bin).
 Defaults to hex.